Taxinha/RepData_PeerAssessment1/PA1_template.md

 ```

 ### Do these values differ from the estimates from the first part of the assignment?
+Yes, the values differ.

+### What is the impact of imputing missing data on the estimates of the total daily number of steps?
 The results differ from the first histogram because we replace all the NAs by the mean per interval
-and the first histogram "ignore" the NAs
+and the first histogram the NAs values were "ignored".

-### What is the impact of imputing missing data on the estimates of the total daily number of steps?
-No idea :S
+The mean is the same since we use the mean values to fill the NAs, but the median changed slightly.

 ## Are there differences in activity patterns between weekdays and weekends?